Localizing and colocalizing subcategories on schemes: Further remarks on supports and point generation

 We will see in the next paragraph that both implications are strict.
 Moreover, the weaker condition, the support property, does not always hold even for affine schemes as it is shown by Neeman's previously discussed example.
 The failure of this condition is related to the complexity of the nilradical. \end{cosa}

 \begin{cosa}\textbf{Absolute flat rings and point generation}.
 We stay in the affine case.
 A ring $R$ is \emph{absolutely flat} (or \emph{Von Neumann regular}) if $\langle r\rangle=\langle r^2\rangle$, for all $r\in R$.
-For these rings $R_\ip = k(\ip)$, for all $\ip \in \spec(R)$.
+An absolutely flat ring $R$ satisfies the support property because $R_\ip = k(\ip)$, for all $\ip \in \spec(R)$.
 The affine scheme $\spec(R)$ associated to a non-noetherian, absolutely flat ring $R$ is a zero-dimensional, Hausdorff and totally disconnected scheme and therefore is not a topologically noetherian space.